asu-cactus/Data_Transformation_Benchmark/README.md

     ```
     OPENAI_API_KEY = "{your_openai_api_key}"
     ```
-5. Pick a dataset from {‘Smart Building’, ‘COVID-19 & Machine Log’,Commercial dataset-1’, ‘Commercial dataset-2’} and change the ‘excel_file_path’ and ‘json_file_path’ in ‘excel2json.py’ accordingly.
+5. Pick a dataset from {‘Smart Building’, ‘COVID-19 & Machine Log’,Commercial dataset-1’, ‘Commercial dataset-2’}.
+To view the .xlsx files, you can download them and open using Microsoft Excel or any other supporting tool.
+Save these files in a folder and change the ‘excel_file_path’ and ‘json_file_path’ in ‘excel2json.py’ accordingly.
     ```
     # Path to the Excel file
     excel_file_path = '<dataset_you_picked>.xlsx'